← Back to UPPS Overview

 Where appropriate, disclosures may be provided in digital formats, including digital product passports.

-Disclosures should be presented in a manner that enables consistent interpretation across stakeholders.
+Disclosures shall be presented in a manner that enables consistent interpretation across stakeholders.

 7